zachgrayio/binaural-beats/README.md

         "//:alpha-stems",
         "//:beta-stems",
     ],
+    crossfade = True,
+    fade_in = True,
+    fade_out = True
 )
 ```

-These steps are all that is needed to define advanced, multi-staged binaural beats.
 See below for information on how to invoke these targets if you're new to Bazel.

 ### Running: